thenexthub/Codira/stdlib/public/Protobuf/protoc-gen-codira/Docs.docc/index.md

 ##### Generation Option: `UseAccessLevelOnImports` - imports preceded by a visibility modifier (`public`, `package`, `internal`)

-The default behavior depends on the Swift version the plugin is compiled with.
+The default behavior depends on the Codira version the plugin is compiled with.
-For Swift versions below 6.0 the default is `false` and the code generator does not precede any imports with a visibility modifier.
+For Codira versions below 6.0 the default is `false` and the code generator does not precede any imports with a visibility modifier.
 You can change this by explicitly setting the `UseAccessLevelOnImports` option:

 ```